 The 2017-2018 application cycle closed on January 13, 2017.
 We are no longer accepting applications.

 The Center for Bioethics and Social Sciences in Medicine (CBSSM), a multidisciplinary research unit sponsored by the University of Michigan Medical School and the Ann Arbor Veterans Administration, has an active program for Postdoctoral Research Fellows.
-Dr. Brian Zikmund-Fisher, Co-Director of CBSSM, leads the CBSSM Postdoctoral Research Fellowship Program.
+Dr. Brian Zikmund-Fisher, Associate Director of CBSSM, leads the CBSSM Postdoctoral Research Fellowship Program.

 Bioethics Post-Doctoral Research Fellow